Nowadays, people use cannabis to address a whole range of medical conditions, including digestive issues like stomach ulcers.

 PPIs work by reducing acid production in the stomach.
 If someone has an H. pylori infection, they will need a course of antibiotics in addition to PPIs.

 Some over-the-counter remedies like antacids may offer temporary relief from stomach ulcer symptoms.
 However, symptoms will keep returning until the underlying cause resolves.

 Does Cannabis Help Stomach Ulcers?

-There is also some evidence that cannabis could help to protect the stomach from ulcers.
+There is also some evidence that cannabis may help to protect the stomach from ulcers.
 It all surrounds something known as the endocannabinoid system (ECS).
-The ECS is a regulatory system that is present in most of the body’s tissues, including the digestive tract.
+The ECS is a regulatory system present in most of the body’s tissues, including the digestive tract.
 It includes cell receptors, known as CB1 and CB2, and chemicals called endocannabinoids.